-Cadwell has also worked in the White House Office of Consumer Affairs, the Office of Advocacy at the US Small Business Administration, in private law practice, and—in the pre-Internet era—in the export information business.
+Cadwell has also worked in the White House Office of Consumer Affairs, the Office of Advocacy at the US Small Business Administration, in private law practice, and—in the pre-internet era—in the export information business.
 From 1990 to 2006, Cadwell was director of the IRIS Center in the Department of Economics at the University of Maryland.
-IRIS conducted research on economic development and reform in developing countries, working with reform leaders in 70 countries to understand and improve governance and economic policies.
+IRIS conducted research on economic development and reform in developing countries, working with reform leaders in more than 70 countries to understand and improve governance and economic policies.